-63 Pages Posted: 27 Feb 2021 Last revised: 12 Jul 2021
+51 Pages Posted: 27 Feb 2021 Last revised: 18 Jan 2023

 Do social movements spur corporate change?
 This Article sheds new empirical and theoretical light on the issue through an original study of executive contracts before and after MeToo.
-The MeToo movement, beginning in early 2018, exposed a workplace culture seemingly permissive of high-level, sex-based misconduct.
+The MeToo movement, beginning in late 2017, exposed a workplace culture seemingly permissive of high-level, sex-based misconduct.
 Companies typically responded slowly and imposed few consequences on perpetrators, often allowing them to depart with lucrative exit packages.
 Why did companies reward rather than penalize bad actors, and has the movement disrupted this culture of complicity?

-This documented rise in MeToo termination rights holds important lessons for corporate governance, executive contracting, and gender equity.
+This documented rise in “MeToo termination rights” holds important lessons for corporate governance, executive contracting, and gender equity.
 First, our results show that external shocks can disrupt traditional corporate bargaining dynamics, bringing contract terms more in line with changing expectations.
 Second, our results provide insight into contract design, suggesting possible tradeoffs that companies make in structuring these novel termination rights.
-Finally, our results can be understood as reflecting a realignment of the treatment of top-level executives with the treatment of ordinary workers who have long been subject to capacious sexual harassment policies.
+Finally, our results can be understood as reflecting a realignment of the treatment of top-level executives with the treatment of ordinary workers, who have long been subject to capacious sexual harassment policies.

-We conclude that the rise in MeToo termination rights offers promising evidence of increased corporate control of CEO behavior and greater institutional accountability for sex-based misconduct.
-We are therefore cautiously optimistic about the long-term effects of the MeToo movement and the ability of powerful social movements to inspire change within private institutions.
+We conclude that the rise in “MeToo termination rights” offers evidence of increased corporate control of CEO behavior and greater institutional accountability for sex-based misconduct.
+We are therefore cautiously optimistic about the long-term effects of MeToo and the ability of powerful social movements to inspire change within private institutions.

 Suggested Citation: Suggested Citation